Getting Started

 Note

-All containers should write their log output to STDOUT; if you find (valuable) logs inside a container, please let us know!
+All containers should write their log output to STDOUT; if you find (valuable) logs inside a container which were not in STDOUT, please let us know!

 Adding containers to a pod for debugging purposes